 \section{Abstract}

-We consider a sequential search environment in which the searching agent does not observe the quality of goods.
-The agent can contract with a profit-maximizing principal who sells a signal about a good's quality but cannot commit to future contracts.
-The agent is willing to pay a high price for a more informative signal today, but an agent who anticipates high prices in the future is less likely to continue searching due to a low continuation value, thereby reducing the principal's future profits.
-We show that there is an essentially unique stationary equilibrium in which the principal $(i)$ induces the socially efficient stopping rule, $(ii)$ fully extracts the surplus generated from search, and $(iii)$ persuades the agent against settling for marginal quality goods, thus extending the duration of rent extraction.
-Our results demonstrate that the principal would not gain from long-term commitment power or considering complicated, non-stationary contracts.
+We consider sequential search by an agent who cannot observe the quality of goods but can acquire information from a profit-maximizing principal with limited commitment power.
+The principal can charge higher prices for more informative signals, but high future prices discourage continued search, thereby reducing the principal's profits.
+A unique stationary equilibrium outcome exists: the principal $(i)$ induces the socially efficient stopping rule, $(ii)$ extracts the full surplus, and $(iii)$ persuades the agent against settling for marginal goods, extending the duration of surplus extraction.
+However, introducing an additional, free source of information can lead to inefficiency in equilibrium.